agathis-project/salix-arctica/README.md

 - use test points t69 and t65 to determine VUSB load current.

 #### 3.2.6.
-Locking the switching frequency for VCORE, V1P8, V3P3 and VUSB regulators:
+Lock the switching frequency for VCORE, V1P8, V3P3 and VUSB regulators:
 - VSYS power rail is shared among all root and all branches in a gateway tree; each branch that feeds from this line may introduce noise into it; this noise needs to be limited; the worst offenders are the switching mode power